ScenicFramework/scenic/guides/overview_general.md

 ### ViewPort

 A ViewPort is a sort of like a tab in your browser.
-It manages the scene lifecycle, routes graphs to the drivers, and input back up to the scenes.
+It manages the scene life-cycle, routes graphs to the drivers, and input back up to the scenes.
 If you want two windows in your app, you need to start two ViewPorts.

 ### Driver